Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/node/index.md

 By default, the Node SDK uses the [HTTP API V2](../../../analytics/apis/http-v2-api).

-!!!deprecated "Legacy SDK"
+!!!deprecated "Maintenance SDK"
-    This is a legacy SDK and will only receive bug fixes until deprecation.
+    This is a Maintenance SDK and will only receive bug fixes until deprecation.
 A new [Analytics SDK for Node.js](../typescript-node/) available in Beta.
 The new SDK offers an improved code architecture which supports plugins.

     The Beta SDK does not yet support the [Ampli Wrapper](/data/ampli/sdk/).
 If you use Ampli please continue to use the non-Beta SDK at this time.

-!!!info "Node SDK Resources (Legacy)"
+!!!info "Node SDK Resources (Maintenance)"
     - [Node.js SDK Repository :material-github:](https://github.com/amplitude/Amplitude-Node)
     - [Node.js SDK Releases :material-code-tags-check:](https://github.com/amplitude/Amplitude-Node/releases)